AcademyPgh/Y1S2-NeighborhoodAllies/README.md

 # Development Workflow

 We began building the Impact Map over the last two weeks of our session at Academy Pittsburgh: the first week was spent gathering requirements, planning and wireframing; subsequent weeks consist of building and testing the application.
+Impact Map was developed using C# / MVC with Entity Framework, Bootstrap, HTML, CSS and jQuery.

 # Credits